-The last known stock price of agrieuro corp was $0.0002 per share.
-The last known annual report filed by agrieuro corp was for the year ended December 31, 2008.
+The last known stock price of Agrieuro Corp was $0.0002 per share.
+The last known annual report filed by Agrieuro Corp was for the year ending December 31, 2008.
 The company's financial statements showed that it had a net loss of $4,957,818 for the year.

 The business had just revealed that the two growth ponds for its proposed fish farm project had been completed.
 The ponds would receive "cycle 2" fish and have complete pumping equipment.
 These fish were of medium size and reached maturity in a relatively short amount of time.